llandsmeer/inkvt/README.md

    This would also mean that I have to catch all signals/segv and handle them gracefully.
    Or just copy the setup scripts from KOReader.
  - Add hideable touchscreen keyboard / settings bar
- - Lock: detect if inkterm is already running and fail if so.
+ - Lock: detect if inkvt is already running and fail if so.
    Executing `evdev2serial` and then running `./vterm.xarm` usually results in inkvt starting twice, because the keypresses that start it are also send to inkvt over serial...
  - Get Ctrl-<KEY> escape sequences working for keys other than standard printable ascii.